-Yosemite’s granite domes and cliffs create a unique landscape, where rock-climbers from around the world are inspired to push their sport to new levels.
-Many of those climbers spend days ascending El Capitan, which rises more than 3,000 feet above the Valley.
+Rock-climbers from around the world flock to Yosemite’s granite domes and cliffs to push their sport to new levels.
+Some of those climbers take on the challenge of ascending El Capitan, which rises more than 3,000 feet above the Valley.

 Completed in partnership with Yosemite National Park and Yosemite Climbing Association.